Exclusion of the Presumed IPI Credit from the PIS/COFINS base

 STJ rules in favor of the taxpayer on the issue of “double PAT”

-In October, the 2nd Panel of the Superior Court of Justice (“STJ”), unanimously, pointed out that the limitations brought by Decree No. 10.854/2021 to the deduction of amounts allocated to the Workers’ Food Program (“PAT”) from the calculation of IRPJ, a relevant and assertive precedent established for the benefit of Brazilian taxpayers, are illegal.
+In October, the 2nd Panel of the Superior Court of Justice (“STJ”) unanimously ruled that the limitations imposed by Decree No. 10,854/2021 on the deduction of amounts allocated to the Workers’ Food Program (“PAT”) from the calculation of IRPJ (Income Tax), a relevant and assertive precedent established for the benefit of Brazilian taxpayers, were illegal.
 The reasons that led to […]

 Tax Reform was approved in the Federal Senate

-Last week, the Federal Senate approved, in 2 Rounds, the Consumption Tax Reform – Proposed Amendment to the Constitution No. 45 (PEC No. 45), which, despite the various exceptions and regimes favored in the text, maintains its elementary characteristics, when it comes to the implementation of the Value Added Tax (“VAT”) in Brazil.
+Last week, the Federal Senate approved, in two rounds, the Consumption Tax Reform – Proposed Constitutional Amendment No. 45 (PEC No. 45).
+Despite the various exceptions and regimes favored in the text, it maintains its basic characteristics regarding the implementation of Value Added Tax (“VAT”) in Brazil.
 The […]

 STJ: The use of negative IRPJ and CSLL balances in compensation

-The 1st Panel of the Superior Court of Justice (STJ), unanimously decided that the receipt of refund requests and offset statements (PER/DCOMP) related to negative IRPJ or CSLL balances is subject to the transmission of the Fiscal Accounting Records (ECF).
-Initially, this requirement was provided for by the Normative Instruction of the Federal Revenue of […]
+The 1st Panel of the Superior Court of Justice (STJ), unanimously decided that the receipt of refund requests and offset statements (PER/DCOMP) related to a negative IRPJ or CSLL balance is subject to the transmission of the Tax Accounting Records (ECF).
+Initially, this requirement was established by the Normative Instruction of the Federal Revenue of […]

 The IRS and the new Transfer Pricing Rules

-In order to regulate the provisions of Law No. 14,596/2023, published in April of this year, the Federal Revenue Service (RFB) published Normative Instruction No. 2,161/2023, which provides for the Transfer Pricing rules applicable to transactions between parties domiciled in Brazil and their related parties abroad.
-Both regulations come from initiatives by the Government […]
+To regulate the provisions of Law No. 14,596/2023, published in April of this year, the Federal Revenue Service (RFB) published Normative Instruction No. 2,161/2023, which establishes the Transfer Pricing rules applicable to transactions between parties domiciled in Brazil and their related parties abroad.
+Both regulations arise from initiatives of the Government […]